Train Your Brain: Powerful Gesture Drawing Exercise

 Another benefit of this exercise is for those of you that want to draw people from imagination.
 When you draw from imagination, you are creating an image from nothing, which is amazing, but you are using information and knowledge that you have gathered by doing a lot of drawings from observation.
 When you’ve drawn a zillion hands, you can start to take that visual information you’ve stored in your memory, inject some creativity, and recombine it all into something new.
 So your visual memory is a big part of drawing from imagination – this exercise is a stepping stone from drawing from observation to drawing from imagination.

 Let’s make a deal with each other first.
 You should only do this exercise if we accept that the results could be quite ‘bad’.
 There may be many problems and gaps in the memory drawing, but that is all good.
 That is the point of the exercise.
 Make your mistakes not with panic or disappointment, but with great interest, curiosity and excitement.
-If you have identified a problem, it’s the first step to solving it.
+Identifying a problem is the first step to solving it.
 Having a positive mindset like that is really hard, it’s a skill in itself, but make that deal with yourself, and you’ll really have fun with this.

 Check out some other techniques from Simon Luty and see you soon!